binal082002/BookStore/README.md

 - Intuitive interface for browsing and searching books
 - Order details verification before confirmation
 - Razorpay payment gateway integration
-- After successful payment, the order status is updated to "Confirm."
+- After successful payment, the order status is updated to "Confirm" and the book stock is adjusted.
 - Reviewing personal orders
 - Admin Panel with singular access
   - Update/Delete user data